ZombieSocrates/brainteasers/blog_post.md

     return 1 if passengers == seats else 0
 ```

 We simulate passengers boarding the crazy plane by creating two identical lists of the numbered passengers and their corresponding assigned seats.
 In the main loop, we board all passengers except the final one.
 As passengers take seats, corresponding numbers are removed from both lists.
 We know that the first passenger will always choose a seat randomly, so we make sure of that.
 Thereafter, each passenger tries to look up his seat, but will choose randomly if that seat has been removed from the list.
-Once all these choices have been made, we look at the last passenger and the last seat to see if there's a match, returning 1 for success and 0 for failure.
+Once all these choices have been made, we look at the last passenger and the last seat to see if there's a match, returning 1 if there is and 0 if there isn't (hereafter termed _success_ and _failure_, respectively).

 Voila!
 You can now simulate the crazy plane process for any size plane you like.
 Where do we go from here?
-Well, the crazy plane is chock full o' randomness, meaning that it is _unpredictable in the short run but predictable in the long run_ (just like rolling dice, or flipping coins).
+Well, the crazy plane is chock full o' randomness, meaning that it is _unpredictable in the short run but predictable in the long run_ (just like rolling dice or flipping coins).
 That is to say, the more times we observe a random process like the crazy plane, the better we’ll understand it.
 This is the real “secret sauce” of simulations: they generate much more information about the “long run” in a much shorter amount of time.

 To see what I mean, let’s simulate the long-run behavior of the 100-seat crazy plane.
 Each graph below shows the cumulative success rate (successful trials/total trials) of running the process 100 times.

 ![Image](singleplane_plots/100_trials_100_seats_plots.png)

 Notice that to the leftmost region of each graph (where the number of trials is still small), the blue line representing the cumulative success rate fluctuates a lot, because random processes are "unpredictable in the short run."
 As we get closer to the full 100 trials, that fluctuation decreases and our success rate converges on the very same 50 percent that we saw in our “tiny plane” sketches.
-There's some variability of the success rates in each of the four "batches" above: we're generally within five percentage points of 50 percent, but never hit it on the nose.
+There's some variation in success rates for the four "batches" above: we're generally within five percentage points of 50 percent, but never hit it on the nose.
 How might this change if we bumped up the number of trials?
 Because we have code, this is an easy question to answer!

 ![Image](singleplane_plots_moarTrials/1000_trials_100_seats_plots.png)

 Once we increase the number of simulations in each batch, the results come even closer to 50 percent.
-You can see in the far-right portion of each graph how our cumulative success rates have more or less flatlined.
+You can see in the far-right portion of each graph how our cumulative success rates more or less flatline.
 Put in a more general way: as we increase the "length" of the long run, the impact of each individual experiment is minimized.
 This leaves us with a clearer picture of what's actually going on at scale: that this seemingly complex boarding process is no different than flipping a coin!

 ## Don’t Just Calculate...Simulate!
 At this point, let’s reflect on what we _haven’t_ done: